Keeper-Security/Commander/README.md

 ### Three ways to use Keeper Commander

 1. From the command line or script
-2. As an interactive shell (keeper shell command)
+2. As an interactive shell
-3. In your own python program by importing keepercommander package
+3. In your own python program by importing the keepercommander package

 ### Command line usage
 ```